Berny Jacques

-Berny Jacques is an American attorney politician serving as a member of the Florida House of Representatives for the 59th district.
+Berny Jacques (born April 24, 1987) is a Haitian American attorney and politician serving as a member of the Florida House of Representatives for the 59th district.
 He assumed office on November 8, 2022.
+He is a Republican.

-Education
+Early life and education

-Jacques earned a Bachelor of Arts degree in political science and history from Washington Adventist University and a Juris Doctor from the Stetson University College of Law.
+Jacques was born in Port-au-Prince, Haiti and left the country amid political unrest with his family, setting in Florida in 1994.
+He earned a Bachelor of Arts degree in political science and history from Washington Adventist University and a Juris Doctor from the Stetson University College of Law.

 Career

 In 2008, Jacques was a legislative intern for Congressman Mario Díaz-Balart.
 From 2012 to 2016, he served as an assistant state attorney in the Office of the Sixth Judicial Circuit State Attorney.
 In 2016 and 2017, he was an associate at Berkowitz & Myer.
 Since 2017, Jacques has worked as the senior director of partnerships at Big Brothers Big Sisters of Tampa Bay.
-He was also a political analyst for Bay News 9.
+He was a political analyst for Bay News 9.